 |New York University||New York, NY||4-year, Private not-for-profit||Bachelor's, Master's||$47,750|

 |Southern Arkansas University||Magnolia, AR||4-year, Public||Bachelor's||$7,961 in-state, $11,531 out-of-state|

 |Christian Brothers University||Memphis, TN||4-year, Private not-for-profit||Bachelor's||$30,166|

 College Selection Criteria

 Students may want to keep these considerations in mind when choosing a program:

-- Students seeking an entry-level game design position might wish to consider universities and colleges that offer a certificate, diploma or associate's degree program.
+- Students seeking an entry-level game design position might wish to consider degree programs that offer project-based classes so they can develop their portfolio.